Cap-go/website/content/blog/how-to-send-specific-version-to-users.md

 But this time you have to send it automatically to your backend, I let you decide how you do that.

-I will just suggest you to store it in database, that will facilitate your life later.
+I will just suggest you to store it in a database, that will facilitate your life later.

 Then in your backend you have to send it to Capgo backend too.
-Below two code example:
+Below two code examples:
 <details>
   <summary>NodeJS</summary>